bjwongw/CS3500-ObjectOrientedDesign-MusicPlayer/src/cs3500/music/README_HW07.txt

     to add the note.
 Once you have placed the note, you can then change the duration again.

     If you want to remove a note from the composition, hover your mouse over the start of the note you wish to delete, and press the 'D' key.

     To move a note, press and hold on the starting beat of the note, then drag your mouse to the new desired position and release.

+SUGGESTED JAR USAGE:
+    java -jar [jar file] [music file] gui composite